PaloAltoNetworks/manipulate/README.md

 		os.Exit(1)
 	}

-	// We want to recursively retrieve all the running processing units starting from the given namespace.
+	// We want to recursively retrieve all the running processing units starting
+	// from the given namespace.

 	// We first create a simple manipulator using an existing token.
-There are more sophisticated ways of doing this, such as using
+There are more
+	// sophisticated ways of doing this, such as using
-	// manipwebsocket.NewWebSocketManipulatorWithMidgardCertAuthentication to handle automatic token renewal based
+	// manipwebsocket.NewWebSocketManipulatorWithMidgardCertAuthentication to handle
-	// on a certificate, but we'll keep this example simple. manipulator, disconnect, err := manipwebsocket.NewWebSocketManipulator("Bearer", token, aporetoAPIURL, namespace) if err != nil {
+	// automatic token renewal based on a certificate, but we'll keep this example simple. manipulator, disconnect, err := manipwebsocket.NewWebSocketManipulator(
+		"Bearer",
+		token,
+		aporetoAPIURL,
+		namespace,
+	)
+	if err != nil {
 		panic(err)
 	}

-	// As we want only the Running processing unit, we need to filter them on the operationalstatus status tag.
+	// As we want only the Running processing unit, we need to filter them on
+	// the operationalstatus status tag.
 	// To do so, we need to create a manipulate.Context and give it a filter. mctx := manipulate.NewContextWithFilter(
 		manipulate.NewFilterComposer().